shravanimahendrakar/Registeration/README.md

 4. **Running the Application**:
 - Build and run the application using your IDE.
+(Run As Spring boot application)

 5. **Usage**:
 - Open your browser and `http://localhost:8080` to access the application.